fifing3/fifing3.github.io/research.md

 ---
 ### Publications
 - Fifing.
 2017.
 Remote Sensing Application for Monitoring Illegal Logging Practices and Forest Land Change (Case Study: Blora District Forest), [*GEOTIK 1: The Proceedings of the 1st National Geotik Seminar "The Role of Information Technology and Geography in Achieving National Resilience"*](https://publikasiilmiah.ums.ac.id/bitstream/handle/11617/9090/geotik2017_15.pdf?sequence=1&isAllowed=y),  ISSN:2580-8796, 117-122.
-Surakarta: Muhammadiyah Surakarta University.
+Surakarta: Muhammadiyah University of Surakarta (UMS).

+- Fifing, Rudy A. G. Gultom, Boby M. Pratama & Garnis Anggraeni.
+2018.
+Application of remote sensing monitoring of limestone mining exploitation in Mountain Kendeng, [*2nd Borneo International.
+Conference on Applied.
+Mathematics and Engineering.
+(BICAME 2018)*](https://ieeexplore.ieee.org/document/9084608), ISBN:978-1-5386-7726-1, 184-187.
+DOI: 10.1109/BICAME45512.2018.1570495527.
+Balikpapan: Borneo Institute of Technology.

 - Haowen Jiang.
 2020.
 Ways of talking about the past The semantics of -*in*- and =*in* in Bunun.
 In Henry Y. Chang & Hui-chuan J. Huang (eds.), [*Papers from the Austronesian Formal Linguistics Association 25 (JSEALS Special Publication No. 5)*](https://uhpress.hawaii.edu/journal-of-the-southeast-asian-linguistics-society-papers-from-the-austronesian-formal-linguistics-association-25/), 1-21.
 Honolulu: University of Hawai'i Press. [pdf](https://howard-haowen.github.io/pdf/Chen-Jiang2020.pdf)

-- Jiang, Haowen & [Loren Billings](https://scholar.google.com/citations?user=fMjt40kAAAAJ&hl=en).
-2015.
-Person-based ordering of pronominal clitics in Rikavung Puyuma: An inverse analysis.
-In Amber Camp, Yuko Otsuka, Claire Stabile & Nozomi Tanaka (eds.), [*AFLA 21: The Proceedings of the 21st Meeting of the Austronesian Formal Linguistics Association (Asia-Pacific Linguistics 25)*](https://openresearch-repository.anu.edu.au/handle/1885/95329), 87–106.
-Canberra: Australian National University. [pdf](https://howard-haowen.github.io/pdf/Jiang-Billings2015.pdf)

 - Jiang, Haowen.
 2013.
 Appearances are not skin deep: On the status of *de yangzi*  as an inferential marker in colloquial Mandarin discourse. *Chinese Language and Discourse* 4(1): 35-73.
 [John Benjamins](https://www.jbe-platform.com/content/journals/10.1075/cld.4.1.02jia)

-- Jiang, Haowen.
-2009b.
-How can Cognitive Linguistics help us with second language acquisition?
-A case study of the Russian motion verb idti.
-In Evan Ashworth, Melvatha Chee, Grandon Goertz & Brittany Kubacki (eds.), *Proceedings of the 8th High Desert Linguistics Society Conference (HDLS-8)*, 40–60.
-Albuquerque: High Desert Linguistics Society. [pdf](https://howard-haowen.github.io/pdf/Jiang2009_A-case-study-of-the-Russian-Motion-verb-IDTI.pdf)

 ---